-With the asparagus, I am serving an airy, lemony milk foam sauce and fluffy “potato snow,” consisting of potatoes that have been pressed through a potato ricer or Spätzle press, accompanied by thinly sliced proscuitto.
-This meal makes you feel like you’re eating clouds of goodness.
+With the asparagus, I am serving an airy, lemony milk foam sauce (a light bechamel version) and fluffy 'potato snow,' aka potatoes that have been pressed through a potato ricer or Spätzle press.
+The plate is then finished off with thinly sliced ham (you could use salt-cured and dried ham like I did or cooked ham).
+This super-light white asparagus dish makes you feel like you’re eating clouds of goodness.
 It’s also super simple and pretty quick to prepare, especially if you are able to recruit someone to help you peel the asparagus spears!

 - 1 pinch sugar

 - 2 garlic cloves

 - 1 Tablespoon cornstarch possibly more